TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cognitiveservices.spatialanalysis/problemscopingques-hostmachine.md

       "id": "problem_description",
       "order": 5,
       "controlType": "multilinetextbox",
-      "displayLabel": "Problem description",
-      "watermarkText": "Can you provide any additional details about the issue you are having regarding setting up your host computer?", "useAsAdditionalDetails": true,
+      "displayLabel": "Can you provide any additional details about the issue you are having regarding your container deployment?", "useAsAdditionalDetails": true,
       "required": true
     }